A structured latent space for human body motion generation: Generative model of multi-frame sequences

-In practice, we represent parameters $\morphology$ and $\globalSeq$ as in the original SMPL model.
-We chose to represent the rotations in $\poseSeq$ with a 6D vector that models rotations in a continuous manner and was shown to outperform other commonly used representation like quaternions or axis angles when training neural networks~\cite{zhou_continuity_2019}.
+\textbf{Numerical representation} In practice, we represent $\morphology$ and $\globalSeq$ as in \sm.
+Pose features $\poseSeq$ are joint rotations of a skeleton, represented by a continuous 6D rotation~\cite{zhou_continuity_2019} that was shown to outperform other rotation representations when training neural networks.

-It remains to outline how to map a given raw motion sequence to this representation.
-To this end, we fit the SMPL model to the sequence, thereby spatially aligning the data.
-In our experiments, we use existing solutions to this problem~\cite{Yang2016,mahmood2019amass}, and more details on the fitting are provided in \S\ref{sec_evaluation}.
-In the following, we denote such a sequence of spatially aligned meshes by $\meshSeq = \left[ \mesh_1,\mesh_2,\ldots,\mesh_n \right]$.

-All sequences used for training need to be comparable in terms of the action that is performed.
-To achieve this, all training sequences are segmented and pre-processed as described in \S\ref{sec_data}.
-We do not temporally align the training data in this work, as we found experimentally that an alignment with dynamic time warping~\cite{berndt1994using} leads to similar results as uniformly sampling the sequences.